tidyverse/dplyr/tests/testthat/_snaps/join-by.md

       fn(a)
     Condition
       Error in `join_by()`:
       !
-Join by expressions can't be missing. x Expression 2 is missing.
+Expressions can't be missing.
+      x Expression 2 is missing.

 ---